 Service Area means a geographical area, made up of counties, where we have been authorized by the State of Washington to sell and market our health plans.
-Those counties are: Adams, Benton, Chelan, Douglas, Franklin, Grant, Jefferson, King, Lewis, Lincoln, Snohomish, Spokane, Stevens, Thurston, Walla Walla, and Yakima.
-This is where the majority of our Network Providers are located and where you will receive all of your health care services and supplies.
+Those counties are: Adams, Benton, Chelan, Douglas, Franklin,

+Grant, Jefferson, King, Lewis, Lincoln, Snohomish, Spokane, Stevens, Thurston, Walla Walla, and Yakima. .
 You can receive precise Service Area boundaries from our website or our Member Services department.

 Specialist Provider means a Physician or Medical Practitioner who is not a Primary Care Provider who provides Covered Services for a specific disease or part of the body.
-Examples include but are not limited to internists who care for diseases of internal organs in adults; oncologists who care for patients with cancer; cardiologists who care for patients with heart conditions; and orthopedists who care for patients with certain bone, joint, or muscle conditions and psychiatrists care for Members with behavioral disorders or mental illness/disorders.
+Examples include but are not limited oncologists who care for patients with cancer; cardiologists who care for patients with heart conditions; orthopedists who care for patients with certain bone, joint, or muscle conditions; and psychiatrists who care for Members with behavioral disorders or mental illness/disorders.
+Specialists who are Hospital Based Providers may charge a facility fee in addition to any charges for Covered Services.
+Facility fees, as well as professional fees, are payable by you and will be applied to your deductible.